Mezozoysky/Shmurho/Docs/src/MainPage.md

 Shmurho is a set of helper libraries for C++ development with Urho3D engine.

-Where are some high-level features, which are not provided (and/or should not be provided) by Urho3D itself but are regularly useful in (my) Urho3D-based gamedev practice.
+There are some high-level features, which are not provided (and/or should not be provided) by Urho3D itself but are regularly useful in (my) Urho3D-based gamedev practice.
 One of Shmurho's goals is to provide these features as small distinct libraries.